-Record, for each unit, the actual number of emerged heads mowed for the first five (or fewer) emerged heads.

-Record, for each unit, the number of remaining emerged heads clipped from the specified row.
+Record, for each unit, the actual number of emerged heads mowed for the first five (or fewer) emerged heads, and the number of remaining emerged heads clipped from the specified row.

 For each unit, add and record the total number of all heads mowed, clipped and placed in the large bags.
 Include the first five (or fewer) heads mowed.
 Verify that the Tyvek envelope containing the sample has a shipping label properly addressed to the National Laboratory.